shamil-sadigov/Imagegram/README.md

   }
 ```

-ℹ️ No need to create empty database in SQL Server or containers in Blob Storage.
+ℹ️ It's not required to create empty database in SQL Server or containers in Blob Storage.
 It will be done on application startup.

 Now app can be deployed on Azure (or any other infrastructure).